Investor Relations

 1. Refer to section 8 on "Review of performance" for the explanation of variances.

-2. The increase in property tax expense is due to higher annual values upon finalisation of assessment by Inland Revenue Authority of Singapore ("IRAS") for all properties.
+2. The increase in property tax expense is due to higher annual value assessments by Inland Revenue Authority of Singapore ("IRAS") for all properties.

-6. The unrealised foreign exchange gain arose from exchange difference on the US dollar denominated term loan.
+5. The unrealised foreign exchange loss arose from exchange difference on the US dollar denominated term loan.
 A cross currency swap ("CCS") has been entered into to hedge against any foreign exchange exposure on the principal and interest payments.
 This is a non-tax chargeable / deductible item and has no impact on the taxable income and distributable income to the Stapled Securityholders.

-8. The fair value change in investment properties of S$59.2 million for FY2023 arose from the revaluation of 9 hotels and 3 SRs as at 31 December 2023.
+7. The fair value change in investment properties of S$12.4 million for FY 2024 arose from the revaluation of 9 hotels and 3 SRs as at 31 December 2024.
 The independent valuations of the investment properties were carried out by Savills Valuation And Professional Services (S) Pte.
 Ltd. and CBRE Pte.
 Ltd. Please refer to Note 1(e)(3) Investment properties for more details.
 This is a non-tax chargeable / deductible item and has no impact on the taxable income and distributable income to the Stapled Securityholders.

 Notes:

-11. The rollover adjustment for FY 2023 relates to the difference between the taxable income previously distributed and the quantum finally agreed with the IRAS for the Year of Assessment ("YA") 2021 and 2022.
+10. The rollover adjustment for FY 2024 relates to the difference between the taxable income previously distributed and the quantum finally agreed with the IRAS for the Year of Assessment ("YA") 2023.
+The rollover adjustment for FY 2023 relates to the difference between the taxable income previously distributed and the quantum finally agreed with the IRAS for the YA 2021 and YA 2022.

-12. For 2H 2023, this relates to the release of the S$2.3 million of taxable income available for distribution to Stapled Securityholders that was not distributed in 1H 2023.
-For 2H 2022, this relates to taxable income that was undistributed in 1H 2022 due to rounding.
+11. For 2H 2024, this relates to taxable income that was not distributed in 1H 2024 due to rounding.
+For 2H 2023, this relates to the release of the S$2.3 million of taxable income available for distribution to Stapled Securityholders that was not distributed in 1H 2023.

 Notes: